OpenMatch/COCO-DR/README.md

 To run the experiments, use the following commands:

 ### a.
 COCO Pretraining
 The code for reproducing COCO pretraining is in the `COCO` folder.
 Please checkout the `COCO/README.md` for detailed instructions.
 Note that we start COCO pretraining from the `condenser` checkpoint.
-We provide the `condenser` checkpoint for BERT Large as the backbone at [this link]().
+We provide the `condenser` checkpoint for BERT Large as the backbone at [this link] (Coming Soon!).

 ### b.
 Finetuning with iDRO
 - BM25 Warmup
 	- The code for BM25 warmup is in the `warmup` folder.
 - Training with global hard negative (ANCE):
 	- The code for ANCE fine-tuning is in the `ANCE` folder.
+(Coming Soon!)

 ### c.
 Evaluation on BEIR
 The code for evaluation on BEIR is in the `evaluation` folder (coming out soon!).